 What is the cause?

-What is the treatment?
+What are the symptoms?

 If you are having pain:

-- Put an ice pack, gel pack, or package of frozen vegetables, wrapped in a cloth on the area every 3 to 4 hours, for up to 20 minutes at a time.
+- Use ice on stiff or sore joints after exercise or work.
+Put an ice pack, gel pack, or package of frozen vegetables wrapped in a cloth on the area every 3 to 4 hours for up to 20 minutes at a time.

-- Take an anti-inflammatory medicine such as ibuprofen, or other medicine as directed by your provider.
-Nonsteroidal anti-inflammatory medicines (NSAIDs) may cause stomach bleeding and other problems.
+- Take nonprescription pain medicine, such as acetaminophen, ibuprofen, or naproxen.
+Nonsteroidal anti-inflammatory medicines (NSAIDs), such as ibuprofen and naproxen, may cause stomach bleeding and other problems.
 These risks increase with age.
 Read the label and take as directed.
-Unless recommended by your healthcare provider, do not take for more than 10 days.
+Unless recommended by your healthcare provider, you should not take this medicine for more than 10 days.

-How can I prevent tendon injuries?
+How can I help prevent tendon injuries?

-- When you exercise, wear shoes that fit properly and are made for the activity.
+Follow safety rules and use any protective equipment recommended for your work or sport.
+For example, when you exercise, wear shoes that fit properly and are made for the activity.